RoversX/nvidia_fan_control_linux/README.md

-# Script to control nvidia GPU fan speed in Linux.
+# A simple script to control nvidia GPU fan speed in Linux.
 (No GUI Required,just need SSH)(Perhaps the simplest)

 #### Fan curve points Graph